evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <ol>
     <li><strong>Analyzing the job advertisement</strong> and extracting important information such as the job title and required skills</li>
     <li><strong>Formulating a search query</strong> that matches the recruitment objectives</li>
-    <li><strong>Usage of filters</strong> to narrow down the search to relevant candidates, according to the recruitment objectives</li>
+    <li><strong>Use of filters</strong> to narrow down the search to relevant candidates, according to the recruitment objectives</li>
     <li><strong>Shortlisting relevant candidates</strong> to contact about the relevant position</li>
     <li><strong>Contacting relevant candidates</strong> via email using templates available on the Jobindex platform</li>
 </ol>

 <h4>Prior Research in the field</h4>

 <p>To gain more knowledge about the field, as well as to define the scope of our project, we looked into prior research.
 We found several relevant studies were conducted about the search behavior of jobseekers and recruiters.
 To the best of our knowledge, while there is research about recruiters’ search behavior, there is no research on how the industry influences search behavior based on quantitative data.
-In order to keep it short, this is only a brief summary of the insights we have gained in previous studies:</p>
+To keep it short, this is only a brief summary of the insights we have gained in previous studies:</p>

 <img class="img-original" :src="'/images/jobindex-log-analysis/recruiter-persona.png'" alt="">